 This article explains how to upgrade TouchGFX to a new version for your existing application.
 It covers updating the TouchGFX framework files, your BoardConfiguration and your TouchGFX environment shell.
 Not all these steps are necessary for all updates.

 Overview of TouchGFX Versioning

 TouchGFX releases follow a semantic versioning scheme, where backwards compatibility is ensured as long as the major version number does not change.
 This means that if you have an existing application that runs on e.g. TouchGFX 4.3.0, you can upgrade to TouchGFX 4.5.0 without changing anything in the application.
 The same goes for the HAL code and BoardConfiguration, which can also be re-used without modifications.
 In the event of critical bugs, performance or feature issues which cannot be implemented without an API breaking change, these will be explicitly mentioned in the Known Issues article.
-It is therefore recommended to take a look at the known issues list when upgrading, to see if there is any particular concerns for your application.
+It is therefore recommended to take a look at the known issues list before upgrading, to see if there are any particular concerns for your application.

 Upgrading TouchGFX (MSI installer)